Getting started

 Pick a mode, give Sidekick context from the timeline, and ship the result.
 The whole loop should feel like five seconds of work, not five minutes.

-This page assumes you have already finished the install and pasted in an API key.
+This page assumes you have already finished the install, activated your license, and pasted in an API key.
 If not, swing back to Installation first.

 Step 1.
 Choose the right mode